awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 ## Removing an account from the Core OU<a name="removed-core-account"></a>

-It is not recommended to remove any of the shared accounts in the **Core** OU\.
-If you have removed a shared account accidentally, contact AWS Support\.
+We do not recommend that you remove any of the shared accounts from your organization or move them out of the **Core** OU\.
+If you have removed a shared account accidentally, you can follow the remediation steps below to restore the account\.
+To start the remediation process from within the AWS Control Tower console, follow the semi\-manual remediation steps\.
+Ensure the user or role you use to access the AWS Control Tower console has permissions to run `organizations:InviteAccountToOrganization`\.
+If you don't have such permissions, use the manual remediation steps which use both the AWS Control Tower console and the AWS Organizations console\.

+You can also start the remediation process from the AWS Organizations console\.
+This is a slightly longer, fully manual procedure\.
+When following the manual remediation steps, you'll switch between the AWS Organizations console and the AWS Control Tower console\.
+When working in AWS Organizations, you'll need a user or role with the `AWSOrganizationsFullAccess` managed policy or equivalent\.
+When working in the AWS Control Tower console, you'll need a user or role with the `AWSControlTowerServiceRolePolicy` managed policy or equivalent, and permission to run all AWS Control Tower actions \(controltower:\*\)\.

+If the remediation steps don't restore the account, contact AWS Support\.

-**The results of core account removal:**
+**The results of removing a shared account through AWS Organizations:**
-+ The account is no longer protected by AWS Control Tower mandatory SCPs\.
++ The account is no longer protected by AWS Control Tower mandatory service control policies \(SCPs\)\.

   **Result:** The resources created by AWS Control Tower in the account may be modified or deleted\.
-+ The account is no longer under the AWS Organizations master account\.
++ The account is no longer under the AWS Organizations management account\.

-  **Result:** The administrator of the AWS Organizations master account no longer has visibility into the account's spending\.
+  **Result:** The administrator of the AWS Organizations management account no longer has visibility into the account's spending\.
-+ The account is no longer monitored by AWS Config\.
++ The account is no longer guaranteed to be monitored by AWS Config\.

-  **Result:** No way exists for the administrator of the AWS Organizations master account to detect resource changes\.
+  **Result:** The administrator of the AWS Organizations management account may not be able to detect resource changes\.
 + The account is no longer in the organization\.

   **Result:** AWS Control Tower updates and repair will fail\.

+**To restore a shared account using the AWS Control Tower console \(semi\-manual procedure\)**

+1. Sign in to the AWS Control Tower console at [https://console\.aws\.amazon\.com/controltower](https://console.aws.amazon.com/controltower)\.
+You must sign in as an AWS Identity and Access Management \(IAM\) user or role with permissions to run `organizations:InviteAccountToOrganization`\.
+If you don't have such permissions, use the manual remediation procedure described later in this topic\.

+1. On the **Landing zone drift detected** page, choose **Re\-Invite** to remediate core account removal by re\-inviting the core account into the organization\.
+An automatically\-generated email is sent to the email address for the account\.

+1. Accept the invitation to bring the core account back into the organization\.
+Do one of the following:
+   + Sign in to the shared account that was removed, then go to [https://console\.aws\.amazon\.com/organizations/home\#/invites](https://console.aws.amazon.com/organizations/home#/invites)
+   + If you have access to the email message sent when you re\-invited the account, sign in to the removed account, then click the link in the message to navigate directly to the account invitation\.
+   + If the shared account that was removed is not in another organization, sign into the account, open the AWS Organizations console and navigate to **Invitations**\.

+1. Sign in to the management account again, or reload the AWS Control Tower console if it's already open\.
+Navigate to **Landing zone settings** and choose **Repair** to repair the landing zone\.

+1. Wait for the repair process to complete\.

+If remediation is successful, the shared account appears in a normal state and compliance\.

+If the remediation steps don't restore the account, contact AWS Support\.

+**To restore a shared account using the AWS Control Tower and AWS Organizations consoles \(Manual remediation\)**

+1. Sign in to the AWS Organizations console at [https://console.aws.amazon.com/organizations/](https://console.aws.amazon.com/organizations/)\.
+You must sign in as an IAM user or role with the `AWSOrganizationsFullAccess` managed policy or equivalent\.

+1. Invite the shared account back to the organization\.
+For information on the requirements, prerequisites, and procedure for inviting an account to AWS Organizations, see [Inviting an AWS account to your organization ](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html) in the *AWS Organizations User Guide*\.

+1. Sign in to the shared account that was removed, then go to [https://console\.aws\.amazon\.com/organizations/home\#/invites](https://console.aws.amazon.com/organizations/home#/invites) to accept the invitation\.

+1. Sign in to the management account again\.

+1. Sign in to the AWS Control Tower console as an IAM user or role with the `AWSControlTowerServiceRolePolicy` managed policy or equivalent, and permissions to run all AWS Control Tower actions \(controltower:\*\)\.

+1. Navigate to **Landing zone settings** and choose **Repair** to repair the landing zone\.

+1. Wait for the repair process to complete\.

+If remediation is successful, the shared account appears in a normal state and compliance\.

+If the remediation steps don't restore the account, contact AWS Support\.

 ## Changes that Are Updated Automatically<a name="updated-automatically"></a>